 Apply Hardened SSH Configuration

-Edit the SSH config:
+Edit the SSH daemon configuration:

 sudo vim /etc/ssh/sshd_config

-# Supported HostKey algorithms by order of preference
+# Host key algorithms by preference

 HostKey /etc/ssh/ssh_host_ed25519_key